 Overall, the program was highly educational and it really set the foundation for what I could expect at PatientPop.

-Some companies quickly usher you into your department, but PatientPop keeps new hires together for the first four days.
+Some companies quickly usher you into your department, but PatientPop keeps new hires together for the first three days.
 I loved being a part of a big 15-person hiring class.
 Going through the first few days together created a sense of camaraderie and allowed us to make some great connections across multiple departments in the company.

 “PatientPop NEX was the best employee onboarding experience I’ve had at a company.”